 There is a maximum amount which can be claimed.
 The rate is decided by Scottish Ministers, and is reviewed annually.
 The maximum amounts payable are included in your expenses guide.
 There is no scope for any juror to be paid more than these maximum amounts.

-In order to claim expenses you should read the 'Guide to Applying for Expenses for Jury Service' and fill in the jurors claim for travelling and financial loss.
-Please note that where you are claiming loss of earnings your employer will need to fill in the 'Certificate of Loss of Earnings'.
+In order to claim expenses you should read the enclosed 'Guide to Applying for Expenses for Jury Service' and fill in the jurors claim for travelling and financial loss form.
+Please note that where you are claiming loss of earnings your employer will need to fill in the 'Certificate of Loss of Earnings Form'.
 The employer will also have to endorse the form with an authorised stamp.
-Where the employer does not have an official stamp, another piece of evidence will be required before payment can be made (e.g. headed notepaper or an invoice).
-All of these forms can be found on the SCTS website www.scotcourts.gov.uk/coming-to-court/jurors\.
+Where the employer does not have an official stamp, another piece of evidence will be required before payment can be made (for example headed notepaper or an invoice).

-If you receive benefits, you should contact your local benefits office to tell them you are required to attend for jury service.
-If they tell you that they are going to withdraw your benefit during your period of jury service, you should contact the court to request a 'Certificate of Loss of Benefit' and ask the benefits office to complete it.
-Without this completed certificate and the required evidence being produced, payment cannot be made.
+If you receive benefits, you should contact your local benefits office to tell them of the requirement for you to attend for jury service.
+If they tell you that they are going to withdraw your benefit during your period of jury service, you should contact the court to request a 'Certificate of Loss of Benefit' which you should ask the benefits office to complete.
+Without this certificate being completed and the required evidence being produced, payment cannot be made.